argoproj/argo-cd/docs/user-guide/helm.md

     namespace: kubeseal
 ```

-!!! note "When using multiple ways to provide values"
-    Order of precedence is `parameters > valuesObject > values > valueFiles > helm repository values.yaml` (see [Here](./helm.md#helm-value-precedence) for a more detailed example)

 ## Values Files

 Helm has the ability to use a different, or even multiple "values.yaml" files to derive its